1j01/ooplie/README.md

 -->

-### Roadmap
+## Roadmap

+Next up: **Order of operations**.
+This might be tough,
+but we're not going to get very far without order.

 The first aim will be to get it usable as an imperative interpreter for simple shell scripts.
-Scripts will be able to use a shebang comment like `#!/bin/english` or `#!/usr/bin/env english`.
+Scripts will be able to use a shebang comment like `#!/bin/english` or `#!/usr/bin/env ooplie`/`english`.
+(Not too `sh`abby, eh?)

-The next step will be more complex control flow and mathematics.

-Ooplie should have a good module system.
+Next, Ooplie should have a good module system.
 You should be able to easily write wrappers for modules on [npm][] to give them lingual interfaces.
 File system support and other things should be implemented this way.
 How the interop should work is not entirely decided.
-Translating modules into other languages should be possible.
+(Translating modules into other languages should be possible.
+Theoretically.
+In the future.)

+After that, more complex control flow and mathematics can be added, and various modules can be developed.

+Eventually I want to try hooking speech recognition up to Ooplie and playing around on a canvas with physics, maybe try making a web app with this...

 #### Integrated Development Environment